-For more on the Evolutionary Trend View on the 'long arc', please see last the Wednesday April 29th TrendVlew Video (https://bit.ly/2SkZz5p) on the JUNE S&P 500 FUTURE developments prior to the most recent test of that higher resistance and subsequent downdraft.
-However, all of the more major trend dynamics remain the same now as discussed in the middle of last week.
+For more on the overall Evolutionary Trend View on the 'long arc', please see the Wednesday April 29 TrendVlew Video (https://bit.ly/2SkZz5p) on the JUNE S&P 500 FUTURE developments prior to the most recent test of that higher resistance and subsequent downdrafts.
+However, all of the more major trend dynamics remain the same now as discussed since the middle of the week two weeks ago.